Kamala Harris wins enough support to clinch Democratic nomination on first full day of her campaign

 Harris, who is of Indian and African heritage, has received the backing from more than the 1,976 pledged delegates needed to win the Democratic Party's nomination on the first ballot, CNN reported on the first full day of her campaign.

-WASHINGTON: Kamala Harris has attracted the support of enough delegates to become the Democratic Party's nominee for president, US media outlets reported on Tuesday, as the vice president received a wave of endorsements from potential rivals, lawmakers, governors and influential advocacy groups.
+WASHINGTON: Kamala Harris has secured the support of enough delegates to become the Democratic Party's presumptive nominee for president after the US Vice President received a wave of endorsements from potential rivals, lawmakers, governors and influential advocacy groups.

 Harris, who is of Indian and African heritage, has received the backing from more than the 1,976 pledged delegates needed to win the Democratic Party's nomination on the first ballot, CNN reported on the first full day of her campaign.

+"When I announced my campaign for President, I said I intended to go out and earn this nomination.
+Tonight, I am proud to have secured the broad support needed to become our party's nominee...," she said.

-"I look forward to formally accepting the nomination soon," Harris, 59, said in a statement late Monday, a day after President Joe Biden announced his withdrawal from the race for the White House on November 5 and endorsed Harris.
+"I look forward to formally accepting the nomination soon," Harris, 59, said in a statement on Monday, a day after President Biden announced his withdrawal from the race for the White House on November 5 and endorsed Harris.

+Harris said she was grateful to President Biden and everyone in the Democratic Party who has already put their faith in her.

+"I look forward to taking our case directly to the American people," she said.

 Harris, who will hold a campaign event in Milwaukee on Tuesday, staked her claim to the party’s standard-bearer role with an electric speech Monday evening, as she visited the campaign’s headquarters in Delaware.